-Step 7: By “git status” you can see the staged files Step 8: Commit the files that you’ve staged in your local repository.
+By “git status“ you can see the staged files after that Commit the files that you’ve staged in your local repository.

 git commit -m "First commit"

-Now After “git status” command it can be seen that nothing to commit is left, Hence all files have been committed.
+Now After the “git status” command, it can be seen that nothing to commit is left, Hence all files have been committed.

-Step 1: Go to Github repository and in code section copy the URL.
-Step 2: In the Command prompt, add the URL for your repository where your local repository will be pushed.
+Go to the GitHub repository and in the code, section copy the URL and In the Command prompt, add the URL for your repository where your local repository will be pushed.

 git remote add origin repository_URL